 Deciding to ignore the fact that he’s in a feud that never seems to end with Seth Rollins and his cronies, more on that later, he came out to ask “Why Randy, why?”, too which he got the standard “I’m not saying nothing” response that ended with them making a match for later in the evening.

-What started out as a very clever way to have Orton/Edge at WrestleMania has descended into a very pointless cut and paste segment each week with Randy not really saying anything and Edge still being “injured”.
+What started as a very clever way to have Orton/Edge at WrestleMania has descended into a very pointless cut and paste segment each week with Randy not saying anything and Edge still being “injured”.

-I expect this to pick up speed next week as Beth Phoenix is scheduled to appear on the red brand to give an update of Edge, which will have Randy show up and threaten her, only for Christian to make the save (calling it now), but for a feud that started out so hot, it’s now become something of a let-down and one I personally can’t wait to end.
+I expect this to pick up speed next week as Beth Phoenix is scheduled to appear on the red brand to give an update of Edge, which will have Randy show up and threaten her, only for Christian to make the save (calling it now), but for a feud that started so hot, it’s now become something of a let-down and one I can’t wait to end.

 Humberto Carrillo vs. Angel Garza